virtuozzo/cloudscripting-docs/docs/quick-start.md

 ## Running Examples

+In order to test the manifest examples presented above, you need to register at [http://app.cloudscripting.com/](http://app.cloudscripting.com/) first.
-Log in to your Jelastic account and follow the instruction below.
+Then, log in to your Jelastic account and perform the following operations:

 1. Copy an appropriate example and save it as a file with **.json** extension.
-2. Expand the New environment list at the top left of your dashboard and choose the Import option it contains.
+2. Expand the **New environment** drop-down list at the top left of your dashboard and select the ***Import*** option it contains.
 ![Import](https://download.jelastic.com/index.php/apps/files_sharing/publicpreview?file=%2F%2Fimport.png&x=1904&a=true&t=0a79155f0039614d04c71840117b9d86&scalingup=0)
-3. In the opened **Confirm installation** of application window, depending on `jpsType` select environment or type the preferable name (or leave the default one) for the environment you would like to create for your application deployment and click Install.
+3. Depending on the `jpsType` stated at the beginning of the manifest, in the opened **Confirm installation** window you should either select the existing environment or type the preferable name (or leave the default one) for a new one you'd like to create for your application deployment.
+After that click **Install**.
 4. The process of installation will be started.
 Wait a minute for Preparing, Deploying and Configuring to be finished.
-5. After these operations are completed, you will see a success message that could contain information from manifest's `success` section.
+5. Once these operations are finished, you will see a message about the successful installation completion.
+It can also contain the text from the `success` manifest section (if it's declared).

 ## Best Practices

+While preparing your own manifest file, we recommend to:

-- use JSON formatter and validator (such as [JSON Editor Online](htp://jsoneditoronline.org/))
+- use JSON formatter and validator (such as [JSON Editor Online](http://jsoneditoronline.org/))
-- use [GitHub](https://github.com/) to keep your manifest, scripts and files together
+- use [GitHub](https://github.com/) to store your manifest, scripts and files together

 ## What's next?